South Brunswick, New Jersey: Education

 St. Augustine of Canterbury School is Pre-K–8 elementary school in Kendall Park operating under the auspices of the Roman Catholic Diocese of Metuchen.
 In 2016, the school was one of ten schools in New Jersey, and one of the private schools, recognized as a National Blue Ribbon School by the United States Department of Education, a recognition celebrating excellence in academics.

 Religion

+South Brunswick has many different religions and is a diverse community.
+ISCJ, the Islamic Society of Central Jersey, serves the Muslim community.
+Chabad of South Brunswick, established in 1974, Chabad of South Brunswick, affiliated with the Chabad House at Rutgers University, has served the local Jewish community since 1978.
 There is also the Princeton Japanese Church (プリンストン日本語教会, Purinsuton Nihongo Kyōkai), catering to the area Japanese community, in Monmouth Junction, South Brunswick.
 It was established in October 1991, and in 1993 had 20–25 attendees per Sunday church worship.